AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

   </dd>
 </dl>

-**Cascades** are rapid AI-driven development cycles that flow from detailed specifications through interactive prototypes to production code, with verification gates that scale based on business risk tolerance.
+**Cascades** are rapid AI-driven micro-waterfall development cycles that flow from detailed specifications through interactive prototypes to production code, with verification gates that scale based on business risk tolerance.

 To adopt **Cascade Methodology** means embracing and understanding both the benefits and the dangers of AI-assisted development, and using it to your greatest advantage.

-## The Issues With Waterfall and AI
+## Waterfall and AI
 Traditional Waterfall specs are too large and rigid for the rapid iteration that AI-assisted development enables.
 A major advantage of LLM code generation is the speed of iteration, and Waterfall simply doesn't take advantage of that.

-## The Issues With Agile and AI
+## Agile and AI
 Agile's intentionally minimal user stories are poor context engineering for an AI.
 An LLM needs guardrails and detailed specifications to avoid velocity-killing hallucinations and incorrect output.

 At the same time, LLMs let you potentially implement far more features than you'd typically constrain an Agile sprint to.
 However Agile has no metric to define how much LLM generation you can tolerate within a sprint, nor how much time verifying AI-generated code you can spare.

-Thus you're slowing down the discovery process (less features) while simultaneously opening yourself to the dangers of continuous integration with LLM probability-based output.

-When we talk about Agile vs Cascades, we're talking about *how much you can learn, safely*.
-AI-assisted development lets you learn more in an iteration.
-You can deploy bigger chunks of functionality and get more meaningful feedback.
-But you also need safeguards that Agile doesn't explicitly provide.
+Agile is about quickly learning what does and doesn't work for yout users, and AI-assisted development lets you learn more in an iteration.
+You can deploy bigger chunks of functionality with an LLM and thus get more feedback.
+But you also need spec details and code safeguards that Agile doesn't explicitly provide.

 ## Cascade Methodology
 With **Cascade Methodology** you iterate in development cycles.
 Each cycle is a micro-waterfall called a **Cascade**.
 With AI-assisted development I find it more useful to think in terms of *specs* instead of *sprints*, so a **Cascade** is **the work done from spec to deployment**.